knlrvr/portfolio-2024/posts/ricing-macos-for-beginners.md

 I didn't really feel like I *needed* to configure yabai + skhd too much, but after getting used to it in my workflow and updating it as needed, I have no idea how I could ever go back to *not* using it.

 ## IDE
 I use VSCode for my IDE.
 I've tinkered with [Neovim &nearr;](https://neovim.io/), and [Zed &nearr;](https://zed.dev/) and I think either one would be a solid replacement for VSCode.
-Personally, I'm leaning more towards Neovim lately just because I *really* like the idea of not using a mouse, especially after getting accustomed to skhd.
+Personally, I'm leaning more towards Neovim.
+The whole point of 'ricing' for me was to make my machine feel more like *my* machine and that's what Neovim offers.
+I also *really* like the idea of not using a mouse since getting used to skhd.

 I don't have Neovim on this machine (yet), but here's Zed & VSCode side by side &mdash;